lihbr/akte/docs/content/examples.md

 ## Common

 :::callout{icon=👋 title="Basic" level=3}
 This example shows basic usage of Akte with JavaScript or TypeScript.
-When executed, an Akte config behaves as a minimal CLI.
+When executed, an Akte app configuration behaves as a minimal CLI.
 This is helpful for simple use cases.

 <br />